MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 ==Revelation 3:8==
 https://www.bible.com/bible/59/REV.3.8

-- The open door is referring to a evangelistic opportunity 'for a wide door for effective work has opened to me, and there are many adversaries. ' ==1 Corinthians 16:9== https://www.bible.com/bible/59/1CO.16.9
+- The open door is referring to an evangelistic opportunity (missionaries) 'for a wide door for effective work has opened to me, and there are many adversaries. ' ==1 Corinthians 16:9== https://www.bible.com/bible/59/1CO.16.9